rule

 Text 4

+The male child of the two, Yajña ['the One of Sacrifice'], was a direct personification of Vishnu while the other female child Dakshinâ was His inseparable plenary portion, the Goddess of Fortune [Lakshmî].

 The male child of the two, Yajña ['the One of Sacrifice'], was a direct personification of Vishnu while the other female child Dakshinâ was His unseparable plenary portion, the Goddess of Fortune [Lakshmî].

-The male child of the two, Yajña ['the One of Sacrifice'], was a direct impersonation of Vishnu while the other female child Dakshinâ was His unseparable plenary portion, the goddess of Fortune [Lakshmî].
 (Vedabase)

 Text 5

-The very powerful son born of the daughter was taken to the home of the very happy Svâyambhuva Manu, while Ruci kept Dakshinâ with himself.
+The very powerful son the daughter gave birth to was taken to the home of the most happy Svâyambhuva Manu, while Dakshinâ was kept by Ruci.

 The very powerful son born of the daughter was taken to the home of the very happy Svâyambhuva Manu, while Ruci kept Dakshinâ with himself.
 (Vedabase)